London Transit: Ridership

 After the public transit boom of the 1960s and 1970s, ridership began to slip.
-At that time almost every transit route was passing through London's downtown area.
+At that time, almost every transit route passed through London's downtown area.
 An attempted building of two downtown malls and the economic recession of the 1990s combined to force the downtown area into serious decline.
 An economic slump echoed in a parallel drop in ridership, made even worse by the traditional responses of service cuts and fare increases.
 Between 1987 and 1996, LTC ridership declined by almost 40 percent.

 In 1994, the LTC began developing a comprehensive business plan to turn these trends around.
 Innovations included an overhauling of fare structure, re-thinking routes, bringing buses into mall areas (which would later become true terminal areas), and making standard public transit buses increasingly wheelchair-accessible.
-Post-secondary students attending the University of Western Ontario and Fanshawe College now receive a subsidised bus pass incorporated into their tuition a program which has become a great success.
+Post-secondary students attending the University of Western Ontario and Fanshawe College now receive a subsidized bus pass incorporated into their tuition.

-Due in large part to these measures, the LTC is currently experiencing a massive increase in ridership, straining current transit resources.
+In 2020, after a period of increasing ridership, ridership decreased due to the COVID-19 pandemic, cutting jobs for drivers and reducing service in areas with low ridership to match the decreased demand.
+During the first months of the pandemic beginning in March 2020, passengers were required to board and exit from the rear door and the collection of fares was suspended as a result, though people with accessibility needs could still board and exit at the front of the bus.
+Fare collection and boarding via the front door were resumed in August 2020.

-In March 2020 the LTC has experienced decreased ridership due to the COVID-19 pandemic cutting jobs for drivers and reducing service in areas with low ridership to match the demand.
-For safety of the drivers and to limit the spread of the coronavirus paying a fare was suspended.
-Passengers had to board and exit from the rear door while people with accessibility needs can still board and exit at the front of the bus.
-The London Transit Commission announced that in August front door boarding will continue with new driver barriers installed and a yellow line to help with social distancing requiring passengers to stay behind the yellow line.
-Passengers are required to enter through the front door and exit through the back door to comply with the social distancing rules and to limit spread of the virus and bringing back fare collection although passengers with accessibility needs can still exit the front door.
-They also announced that routes serve Western University and Fanshawe College would return and other routes to 90% of its service levels.
+Between 2024 and 2025, yearly ridership dropped by 9% (1.77 million rides), owing in large part to the decrease in international students (who have university and college bus passes) due to a change in federal policy.
+The LTC's 2025 annual report noted that rides per capita have continually decreased year over year, indicating that service growth has not kept pace with the city's population growth, which the report called "problematic", as many routes experience crowding.

 Routes

 Regular routes

 Buses serving these routes stop at blue bus-stop signs.
 The bus destination signs display the route number "to" a destination "via" a street or neighbourhood.
-These routes take effect September 1st, 2024.
+These routes are up to date as of April 11, 2026.